Stem Cell Injections for Arthritis

 When Do I See Results

-Stem cell injections for arthritis is a biological treatment that will require some time for the stem cells to naturally heal the damage joints in the body.
+Stem cell injections for arthritis is a biological treatment that will require some time for the stem cells to heal the damage joints in the body naturally.
 Typically, patients will start to see signs of improvement in the form of reduced pain or increased mobility within 4 to 6 weeks.
 Afterward, the stem cells will continue its work and patients will experience even greater results.

 Are Stem Cell Injections Safe